interrogator/corpkit/README.md

 <!-- /MarkdownTOC -->

+## Interface

 ## What's in here?

 Essentially, the module contains a bunch of functions for interrogating corpora, then manipulating or visualising the results.
-Thee most important of them are:
+The most important of them are:

 | **Function name** | Purpose                            |
 | ----------------- | ---------------------------------- |